Vietnam is a country of diversity: Chaotic cities and sleepy rural villages. Mountains and beaches, palm trees and pines.

 We avoided Nah Trang because everyone we met said it was a dirty city and has become a Russian spring break playground instead of a true Vietnamese city.
 We did spend three hours there (from 4 a.m. to 7 a.m.) while waiting for a bus transfer.
 We ended up sleeping on the beach for a bit and watched the sunrise.

 The beach was nice at dawn, so if you're looking for a party on the beach it might be okay, but we heard better things about Mui Né and Phu Quoc Island.

 Additionally, we met a couple who did their Scuba diving certification in Nha Trang and ended up collecting trash while underwater because it was so polluted.
 So it may not be the best place to dive either.

 If we had more time to travel in Vietnam:

 We are pretty certain we will be back in Vietnam someday.
 When we get back there, a motorbike trip around Hà Giang province is at the top of our wish list.
 We were planning on spending some time there, but nasty weather kept us away this time.

 We heard mixed reviews about the beaches and sand dunes of Mui Né, but if we have more time we would have made it down there to check it out for ourselves.
 Maybe next time.

 Phu Quoc Island

-What if I don't have a whole month?
-Where should I go in 2 weeks in Vietnam?
+Where should I go if I have 2 weeks in Vietnam?